AICONSlab/SynthSegCSVD/README.md

 * SynthSegCSVD is a CNN-based segmentation tool for segmenting white matter hyperintensities (WMH) on FLAIR MRI and perivascular spaces (PVS) on T1 MRI
-* SynthSegCSVD was developed using patient MRI with varying degrees of cerebrovascular disease (CVSD) burden, and extends and leverages FreeSurfer's SynthSeg tool (https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg), which was developed using synthetic data from a generative model conditioned on label maps from full-brain segmentations without PVS labels
+* SynthSegCSVD was developed using patient MRI with varying degrees of cerebral small vessel disease (CSVD) burden, extending and leveraging FreeSurfer's SynthSeg tool (https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg), which was developed using synthetic data derived from a generative model conditioned on label maps from full-brain segmentations without PVS labels
 * SynthSegCSVD is distributed as a docker/singularity image
 * If you use SynthSegCSVD in your work please cite:

     * SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining.
 B Billot, DN Greve, O Puonti, A Thielscher, K Van Leemput, B Fischl, AV Dalca, JE Iglesias.
 Medical Image Analysis, 83, 102789 (2023).
-    * RORPO: Odyssée Merveille, Hugues Talbot, Laurent Najman, Nicolas Passat.
+    * RORPO (SynthSegCSVD PVS): Odyssée Merveille, Hugues Talbot, Laurent Najman, Nicolas Passat.
 Ranking orientation responses of path operators: Motivations, choices and algorithmics.
 International Symposium on Mathematical Morphology (ISMM), 2015, Reykjavik, Iceland. pp.633-644, 10.1007/978-3-319-18720-4_53 . hal- 01168732
     * SynthSegCSVD PVS: [TODO] Coming soon
     * SynthSegCSVD WMH: [TODO] Coming soon